TSA Background Check

 • Being an illegal immigrant will result in you being banned for 5-7 years.

-• Drugs.
-Any conviction for the use of or sale of drugs could seriously impact your employment opportunities.
+• Any conviction for the use or sale of drugs could seriously impact your employment opportunities.
 You can expect a drug test as part of the recruitment process and during your employment with the TSA.

 • Sex-related and other violent crimes could also see you being disbarred.

-If you fall into any of the above categories, you can of course appeal the TSA’s decision, but don’t expect to be very successful.
+If you have outstanding warrants for any of the above, you will also not be considered in the TSO hiring process.
+Of course, you can appeal the TSA’s decision, but don’t expect to be very successful.

 Even when you have passed all of the security checks, you will still have to go through checks when boarding flights to carry out your work.

-Take Practice Test
+Take Transportation Security Administration (TSA) Practice Test Now

 The CBT is an online computer-based test.
 The test is taken at an assessment center and takes approximately 2.5 hours.